seaside1/jrule/doc/EXAMPLES.md

 }
 ```

-## Example 27b

-Use case: Use forNameOptional to create and item and send commands and get status
+### Example 27b - Use forNameOptional to create and item and send commands and get status

 ```java
 public class DemoRule extends JRule {